 A deliciously, moist, buttery and light vanilla cake.
-Filled with jam and topped with just a sprinkling of powdered sugar.
+This Classic Victoria Sponge Cake is filled with jam and topped with just a sprinkling of powdered sugar.
 Perfect for any day of the week.
-Serve on it's own or with fresh cream and a cup of tea.
+Serve on it’s own or with fresh cream and a cup of tea.
 Delish!

 Classic Victoria Sponge Cake